 A general survey of the development of music from primitive sources to the present day.
 These courses are designed for music majors.

-MUS 400 Senior Recital One credit hour
+MUS 400 Senior Recital

 Presentation of a program of music representing a variety of historical styles.
 Grading on a P/NP basis.
 Requirement fulfilled with a "P" grade only.